Midvale

 Employment drivers in Midvale are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-However, professional & technical services are under-represented at 3.1% compared to Greater Perth's 8.2%.
-There is one worker for every resident, indicating substantial local employment opportunities.
-Between September 2024 and September 2025, employment levels increased by 1.5% and the labour force grew by 2.3%, raising the unemployment rate by 0.7 percentage points.
-In contrast, Greater Perth saw employment growth of 2.9% and a marginal rise in unemployment.
-Statewide, WA employment contracted by 0.27% (losing 5,520 jobs) as of 25-Nov-25, with an unemployment rate of 4.6%, slightly higher than the national rate of 4.3%.
-National employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Midvale's employment mix suggests local employment should grow by 6.0% in five years and 13.0% in ten years, though these are simple extrapolations for illustrative purposes only.
+However, professional & technical services are under-represented at 3.1%, compared to Greater Perth's 8.2%.
+The ratio of workers to residents is 0.9, indicating substantial local employment opportunities.
+Between September 2024 and September 2025, employment levels increased by 1.5% and labour force grew by 2.3%, causing the unemployment rate to rise by 0.8 percentage points.
+In contrast, Greater Perth experienced employment growth of 2.9%.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Midvale's employment mix suggests local employment should grow by 6.0% over five years and 13.0% over ten years, based on simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment